Four Injured In Lake Michigan Boating Accident

-Posted On Behalf Of Goldberg Weisman Cairo on August 21, 2013 in Personal Injury
+Posted on behalf of Goldberg Weisman Cairo on Aug 21, 2013 in Personal Injury

 Four people were injured in a Lake Michigan boating accident Thursday evening according to CBS News Chicago.
 The happened around 10:20 p.m.
 And it took emergency crews almost an hour to pull everyone from the water.

 Authorities say that a boat capsized after hitting a break wall near South Mackinaw Avenue and East 85th Street.
 The current conditions of the boat accident victims were not reported although two were rushed to area hospitals with reportedly serious personal injuries.

 Many summertime boating accidents are alcohol-related.
 ABC Chicago reports that hundreds of Illinois residents are arrested every year for operating watercraft while intoxicated.
 Police arrested 209 people last year for operating watercraft under the influence of alcohol or drugs.